cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 lead to something cool too.
 Like working for G?@@

 @@Talked to Kay years later "how did you do it?"
 Never stopped learning@@

+@@history of conquering a problem and looking for new opportunities@@

 @@no doesn't mean "never." it means "not right now"@@